Folic acid for pregnancy

 An adequate intake of folic acid has been shown to reduce the risk of neural tube defects (NTDs) including spina bifida.
 This condition results from the spinal column not closing properly, leaving the spinal cord exposed and potentially causing developmental problems.

-It’s best to start while trying to conceive so that you have a healthy intake from the moment your pregnancy begins.
-You should continue to take it throughout the first trimester, which is when your baby’s neural tube develops, forms and closes.
+It’s best to start taking it while you’re trying to conceive so that you have a healthy intake from the moment your pregnancy begins.
+You should continue to take it throughout your first trimester, which is when your baby’s neural tube develops, forms and closes.

 If you’re on a lower income, you may qualify for free supplements through Healthy Start, a government-run initiative.
 Your midwife will be able to tell you more about this scheme.